erraineon/erraitf/src/content/super-fighter-m.md

 I re-ran Asset Ripper, now also accounting for the newly unpacked asset bundles.
 With decompiled binaries (even though from an older version) and presumably most of the game assets unpacked, I was almost ready to put it all together.
 {% end %}

-{% postsection(title="Showtime") %}
+{% topic(title="Showtime") %}
-After decompiling the decrypted Geart3D.dll assembly, I realized that it not only handled the unpacking process for the .pak file, but it also contained most of the game's logic, which came in handy to join sound clips, icons, and models together.
+After decompiling the decrypted Geart3D.dll assembly, I realized that it not only handled the unpacking process for the .pak file, but also contained most of the game's logic, which came in handy to join sound clips, icons, and models together.

 The game actually does use SQLite to read asset associations from the `db.bytes` file (although in older version this file was encrypted and disguised as `UI.pak`.
 Another of God's little tests).
 I queried the information I needed from the `type_pet` table (containing the audio entries for each character), and translated some of the text from Chinese using DeepL.